-The North Memorial Homes are all two storey pairs split horizontally as well as vertically.
+The North Memorial Homes are all two-storey pairs split horizontally as well as vertically.
 They are quite formally arranged around the central gardens and are well screened from Stoughton Drive.
-All the houses were built in 1927 and at first sight are virtually identical.
+All the houses were built in 1927 and at first, sight is virtually identical.
 Closer inspection reveals that there are two predominant building types, with only one pair, which is effectively the focus of the main view east, being a slight variation.
 All the pairs have sweeping roofs with central chimney stacks, verandahs, gables (some hipped) and some have hipped roof dormers.

 The former Memorial Hall, which occupies a quite grand setting on the western boundary, is now the Evangelical Church and is in a restrained Neo Georgian style as opposed to the Vernacular Revival style of the cottages.

 The North Memorial and Framework Knitters Conservation Area Appraisal was subject to public consultation from Monday 24th September 2007 to Monday 22nd October 2007.
 After considering representations received during the consultation period, the decision was made on Tuesday 11th December 2007, to adopt the appraisal and amend the Conservation Area boundary, which took effect on Monday 14th January 2008.

 The appraisal reassesses the character of the area and notes any changes which may have occurred since its designation, such as new development, and changes to specific buildings or streetscapes.

 Due to the Conservation Area boundary amendment, the following properties have been excluded from the original boundary: 5 to 13 (odd numbers only) Dogwood Close.

 Report on Consultation